TheOfficialPeter/Machine-Learning-Research/README.md

 # machineLearningTest

-Ill be updating this repo all the new Machine Learning topics that I go through and notes that I make.
+Ill be updating this repo with all the new Machine Learning topics that I go through and notes that I make.
 Like my own personal ML Archive